 By Lemuel Iglesias

-IT was during a period of transition when I was hired by my current school; it was changing its leadership, it was changing the teaching roster, it was changing its name from being the namesake of a Guardian Angel into a name that could be identified more for the high-standard-curriculum it will offer – Merlion International School.
-The incoming leaders of the school decided that it should also have a powerful symbol to proclaim the positive changes that was coming.
+IT was during a period of transition in Merlion International School when I created the school’s new symbol; it was changing its leadership, it was changing the teaching roster, it was changing its name from being the namesake of a Guardian Angel into a name that would later be synonymous to the high-standard-curriculum it will offer.
+The incoming leaders of the school in 2007 decided that Merlion International School should have a powerful symbol to proclaim the positive changes that was coming.
 The “new school” needed a new logo.

 Among all the changes that will happen, why was the logo a priority?